IHE/ITI.Topologies/topologies.md

 Finally, the Practitioner and PractitionerRole Resources provide information about individual Practitioners that practice at an Organization.
 They are relevant to DocumentSharing in that they will commonly be referenced in documents and their metadata, but they are also relevant for message delivery use cases in the event a message needs to be delivered to an individual.

+Directory policy will dictate the relationships between these Resources in the directory.
+A key decision that needs to be made is the primary hierarchy of the directory, that is, what Organization.partOf represents.
+If the directory is comprehensive, it will need to represent multiple hierarchies, and so all but one will need to be represented using OrganizationAffiliation Resources rather than Organization.partOf relationships.
+The value set of OrganizationAffiliation.code will also be critically determined by the directory policy, since consumers of the directory will need to know how to interpret each hierarchy.

 ### Indicating Document Sharing Connectivity